 Furthermore, Judge Doe’s other limitations on questioning created circumstances under which no attorney could perform effectively.
 Judge Doe’s comment that defense counsel’s questioning of Morrison had been going on “too long” was an imposition of an arbitrary time restraint.
 See In Re D.C., 200 A.3d at 591.
 Judge Doe’s comments and arbitrary time constraints constructively prevented Mother’s counsel from conducting his examinations in a manner that would allow him to perform as competent counsel.
 See id; Snow, 65 P.3d at 768; see also Sylvester, 388 Mass. at 752.

 Finally, due process requires that parents and children have a right to rebut the state’s adverse allegations regarding parenting.
 See Adoption of Mary, 414 Mass.
 705, 710 (1993); see also Adoption of Edmund, 50 Mass.
 App.
 Ct.
 526, 530 (2000) (holding that trial judges have a responsibility to ensure that parents have a meaningful opportunity to respond to evidence presented at trial).
 Judge Doe’s questioning and arbitrary time restraints prevented Mother’s counsel from meaningfully rebutting DCF’s adverse allegations against her.
 In this regard, the judge deprived Mother of due process.

+Mother’s counsel did a poor job at trial, and that poor job prejudiced her case.
+Judge Doe did not sit idly by while Mother’s counsel was ineffective; he was the cause of that ineffectiveness.
+That is constructive denial of counsel.
+See Walberg v.
+Israel, 766 F.2d at 1076.

 To preserve issues of bias or constructive denial of counsel, attorneys must object at trial or otherwise make and present a record of the judicial misconduct.